 Add Attic Insulation

-Most of the heat in your home escapes through the attic, so if you want to keep winter heating costs down, don’t forget to look up and see how much insulation is in your attic.
+Most of the heat in your home escapes through the attic.
+If you want to keep winter heating costs down, don’t forget to see how much insulation is in your attic.
 If there isn’t enough insulation in your attic, the heat will be lost and your bills will be higher.

-Your attic may have insulation already in place but if it’s been there for years, chances are it has compressed and is not as effective as it once was, or as it could be.
-It’s an easy matter to roll new insulation on top of old and reap all the benefits.
+Your attic may have insulation already in place.
+But if it’s been there for years, chances are it has compressed and is not as effective as it once was, or as it could be.
+It’s an easy matter to roll new insulation on top of old.
+By doing this, you can reap the benefits, and save money on utilities.

 One way to install more insulation in your attic is to do it yourself with fiberglass insulation.
-Insulation is relatively cheap and easy to install and is estimated to save up to 20% on your heating and cooling costs.
+Insulation is relatively cheap and easy to install.
+It’s estimated to save up to 20% on your heating and cooling costs.
 You can find DIY tutorials online to help you if you decide to add insulation on your own.

-Other kinds of insulation are best installed by a professional, such as cellulose insulation, which is cost effective compared to fiber glass and is made from at least 75 percent recycled material.
-It’s blown into walls and ceilings with a blower.
-While you can rent a blower, a professional knows how much is needed to fill the space.
+Other kinds of insulation are best installed by a professional, such as cellulose insulation.
+This is cost effective compared to fiber glass and is made from at least 75 percent recycled material.
+You put it into walls and ceilings with a blower.
+While you can rent a blower, a professional knows how much you need to fill the space.

 Choose the Right Type of Materials

-To properly insulate your roof, the type of material that will work best will depend on the type of house you have and the climate you live in.
+To properly insulate your roof, you have many options.
+The type of material that will work best will depend on the type of house you have.
+It also depends on the climate you live in.
 There are high-tech solutions such as home foam insulation and cellulose insulation, as well as simpler methods like fiberglass and cotton batting.
 In cooler climates with a home that has cathedral ceilings, you may want to consider a radiant barrier for beams that reflects the heat rather than absorbing it.
 If you live in a dry climate—or have metal roofing—you may not need insulation for your roof at all.
 Simply leaving an air space will be sufficient.

-When you are putting a new roof on your existing home or building a new home, you have the opportunity to choose materials that are sustainable and let you save on utilities.
-One important step you can take is to understand as much as you can about your home’s conditions, especially the climate and how it affects your home’s energy usage.
+You have the opportunity to choose sustainable materials to let you save money on utilities.
+One important step you can take is to understand as much as you can about your home’s conditions.
+This is especially true for the climate and how it affects your home’s energy usage.
 The ideal material will depend mostly on these two factors, although in general experts agree that wood shingles are not energy efficient and will require you to replace them every 15 years.

-If you take the time to consider your options and choose the right material for your home’s energy needs, you may benefit from as much as a 30% decrease in your utility bills.
+Take the time to consider your options and choose the right material for your home’s energy needs.
+By doing so, you may benefit from as much as a 30% decrease in your utility bills.
 Although a professional roofing contractor will be able to advise you on the best roofing material, it’s still a good idea to understand the basics of your home, climate, and the available roofing options available before you talk to them.
 A little effort and research before you begin your roofing project could add up to years of big savings on your utility bills.